When creating a website, developers and designers consider various elements....

 Cloud hosting is relatively new on the scene and flips the old hosting paradigm on its head.
 Instead of sharing a single server amongst multiple sites, cloud hosting shares multiple servers for a single site.
 Each remote server may support a different service for your website.

 This allows you to adjust your resource utilization up and down as needed.
 If there’s a spike in traffic from being featured on CNN then you can adjust resources up.
 If the spike passes then you can adjust the resource usage down.

 Another benefit of cloud hosting is inherent security.
-Since your website is hosted across multiple servers and you can provision or remove resources almost instantly then if one server is compromised, it’ll be difficult to knock your website offline because there are multiple backup servers.
+Your website is hosted across multiple servers, and you can provision or remove resources almost instantly.
+Then if one server is compromised, it’ll be difficult to knock your website offline because there are multiple backup servers.
 Cloud hosting can be used for websites of all sizes because you can scale up or down at will.
 One of the challenges users experience is opaque pricing.
-You’re often billed by the minute or for data transfer so it’s difficult to know your exact monthly bill beforehand.
+You’re often billed by the minute or for data transfer, so it’s difficult to know your exact monthly bill beforehand.